cpplibv/libv/LIBV-TODO.md

 libv.ui.event: mouse/keyboard/joystick ability to query sub-frame resolution of press/held/release cycle.
 Events are timed (a lot of timestamp)

-sol2: new fwd header, use it if/where appropriate: sol_forward.hpp
+ext.sol2: update and there is a new fwd header, use it if/where appropriate: sol_forward.hpp
 cpp: enun class default underlying type is int, specify underlying type for every enum class
 cpp: check if every possible operator had been made to a hidden friend
 cpp: check if i have any recursive variadic function that is not using if constexpr but uses a tail overload